 Mill Creek Country Club in Salado is home to three nines that were designed by Robert Trent Jones in 1983.
-When we played in January 2016 one of the nines was closed due to severe flooding in mid 2015 - hopefully that nine, which is the hardest and most scenic and probably the most fun nine will reopen in the Spring of 2016.
+Each of the nines has it's own personality and characteristics:

 Rates: $40.00 to $50.00

-The pro shop has a limited supply of the basics, the putting green and range are adequate, the bar and grill has a great burger and drinks, and service is good.
+The pro shop has the basics, the practice facilities are adequate, the service is country friendly, and the grill has some great sandwiches and more.

 Here's How Texas Outside Determines the Scorecard Rating